Nissan slashes profit outlook after sales slump, says more restructuring needed

 Japan's No. 2 automaker now expects operating income of 85 billion yen (US$775 million) for the year to March, and far less than an average forecast for 134.5 billion yen from 20 analysts polled by Refinitiv.

-Sales dropped 18per cent in the United States, with once popular models like its Rogue SUV crossover and its Sentra sedan falling out of favor.
-In China, sales slipped 0.6per cent.
+Sales dropped 18 per cent in the United States, with once-popular models like its Rogue SUV crossover and its Sentra sedan falling out of favour.
+In China, sales slipped 0.6 per cent.

 It now expects to sell 5.05 million vehicles for the entire year, which would be its weakest sales performance since 2013.